Giving to charity

 Can I use Gift Aid if I don't pay any (or not much) tax?

 To use Gift Aid, you must have paid enough income tax or capital gains tax to HMRC in the tax year in which you make your donation – at least equal to the amount that the charity will reclaim.
 The charity will ask you to sign a Gift Aid declaration confirming that you pay enough tax.

-You do not have to be working to be paying tax.
+You do not have to be working to pay tax.
 Apart from tax on income from a job or self-employment, you might pay tax on your pension or investments, such as rental income.
 Other taxes such as VAT and council tax do not qualify.
 Certain income tax charges are also excluded, such as income tax paid on a deferred state pension lump sum.

 To work out if you have paid enough tax to cover your donations, divide the donation value by four and compare this figure to the amount of tax that you have paid for the year.

 If you have not paid enough tax but make a Gift Aid donation, you may have to make up the difference in income tax to HMRC.
 Alternatively, in limited circumstances it may be possible to cancel an oral Gift Aid declaration on a donation you have already made.
 If you have not yet filed your tax return for the previous tax year then you might be able to carry back the donation to that year instead.